 As explained in note 28, the Group offers an 18-month warranty for excavators and a 12-month warranty for wheel loaders, road rollers and forklifts, during which free warranty service for the repair and maintenance of parts and components under normal usage is provided to the customers.
 The provision for warranty costs is based on the historical experience and statistics.
-As at 31 December 2019, the carrying amount of provision for warranty costs was RMB143,851,000 (31 December 2018: RMB124,887,000).
+As at 31 December 2020, the carrying amount of provision for warranty costs was RMB165,321,000 (2019: RMB143,851,000).

-Fair value of derivative financial instruments
+Fair value of unlisted equity investments